paritytech/substrate/frame/examples/basic/README.md

 # Basic Example Pallet

 <!-- Original author of paragraph: @gavofyork -->
-The Example: A basic example of a FRAME pallet demonstrating concepts, APIs and structures common to most FRAME runtimes.
+The Example: A simple example of a FRAME pallet demonstrating concepts, APIs and structures common to most FRAME runtimes.

 Run `cargo doc --package pallet-example-basic --open` to view this pallet's documentation.

+**This pallet serves as an example and is not meant to be used in production.**

 ### Documentation Guidelines: